What is trail hunting? What is drag hunting?

 The followers in the mounted field often come for an opportunity to ride their horse around countryside they don’t normally get to see, and in many cases to jump the natural and man-made obstacles which the organisers have included in the trail lines.
 This has a particular relevance to me as a hunting photographer.
 If I look at the planned routes and put myself at one of the better obstacles, I can get good images of people jumping which they are keen to buy afterwards.

 Hunting of all sorts has a community which goes with it.
-Not only is a day of hunting, of any sort, a social occasion where people catch up with their friends, but around that community is a network of other businesses to whom the activity be beneficial.
+Not only is a day of hunting, of any sort, a social occasion where people catch up with their friends, but around that community is a network of other businesses to whom the activity is beneficial.

 What Next?